Get to know Brazil and discover its secrets

 Like most international airports, those in Brazil have separate queues for national passport holders and for foreign visitors.
 Holders of European passports do not need a visa to enter Brazil.

-Make sure you have a look at London travel agencies who are BBMag’s partners, in the BBMag Business Directory, here.
+Make sure you take a look at London travel agencies who are BBMag’s partners, in the BBMag Business Directory, here.

 For more information about Brazil, travelling to Brazil, Holidays in Brazil and Brazilian tourism please also visit VBRATA Visit Brazil Travel Association.